 Proactively using Sentiment Analysis to Steer the Conversation

 Everyone in customer servicing and marketing understands that using just the right tone is key to communicating with customers effectively.
 Sentiment analysis has been referred to as an “emotional spell-check” that can uncover hidden emotions and attitudes in a message.
-Using these technologies to analyze any kind of content can help ensure that communications convey a desired feeling.
+Using these technologies to analyze any kind of content can help ensure that communications convey the desired feeling.

 Progressive organizations, particularly in financial services, are leveraging sentiment analysis to assess the subtleties in their marketing and servicing communications to customers.
 When applied across all channels of outbound communications, it not only helps teams craft messages that elicit the desired emotional response from their audience, but it is also a powerful way in which brands can drive greater consistency across the customer experience.